pingcap/docs-cn/sql/encrypted-connections.md

 - To perform mutual authentication, meet both of the above requirements.

+> **Note:**
+>
-> **Note**: Currently, it is optional that TiDB server authenticates the client.
+> Currently, it is optional that TiDB server authenticates the client.
 If the client does not present its identity certificate in the TLS handshake, the TLS connection can also be successfully established.

 ## Check whether the current connection uses encryption